 This inviting countryside venue is best known for its excellent service and inspired seasonal menu.
 True to its name, the restaurant also boasts over 320 vintages.
 So there’s that…

-Welcoming brasserie in the successful ‘Societi’ mould, this time with an appealing French twist.
+Welcoming brasserie in the successful ‘Societi’ mould.
 The ambience is friendly and unpretentious; hearty seasonal menus and daily specials reflect the best produce available from local artisanal suppliers.
 Savour classic brasserie fare like croque-monsieur and soupe à l’oignon gratinée; tuck into best-selling steak au poivre, risotto and home-made pasta.
 Large selection of bespoke local beers and well-priced winelist.

 Classy and sophisticated, but warm, friendly and unpretentious, Il Leone is a Cape Town favourite.
 As would be expected, pasta is the name of the game here, but there are also a number of meat dishes as well as fish and risotto if you aren’t seeking out Italian fare.